 You can take a long position if you expect the price of Bitcoin to rise, or if you own Bitcoin, take a short post to mitigate the impact of any probable losses.
 There is some guarantee that emits assurance in the minds of traders here, that Bitcoin Futures can be traded on certain regulated exchanges.

 However, AtoZ Markets draws the kind attention of its readers to that Bitcoin Futures still bears a risk to a specific extent, just like any other instrument to trade.

 Explaining the Bitcoin Futures contract specifications

 The futures price is based on the Bitcoin Reference Rate, referred to as (BRR), which is an aggregated rate across major bitcoin spot exchanges between 3:00 p.m. and 4:00 p.m.
 London time.
-As they are financially settled, no real Bitcoins are involved.
+As they financially settled, no real Bitcoins involved.
 It means that traders can profit from Bitcoin's price movements without actually owning an asset.

 Should you trade Cryptocurrencies on your own at all?

 Before you start trading Cryptocurrencies, you'll want to read this.